|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 |However, we know almost nothing about these artists.
 The only surviving reference to a mosaic artist in ancient literature is by Pliny the Elder (23-79 AD), who mentions an artist named Sosos who worked at Pergamon:

 "Pavements are an invention of the Greeks, who also practised the art of painting them, till they were superseded by mosaics.
-In this last branch of art, the highest excellence has been attained by Sosus, who laid, at Pergamus, the mosaic pavement known as the 'asarotos oikos' [unswept house; literally, The house that has no sweeping]: from the fact that he there represented, in small squares of different colours, the remnants of a banquet lying upon the pavement, and other things which are usually swept away with the broom, they having all the appearance of being left there by accident.
+In this last branch of art, the highest excellence has been attained by Sosus, who laid, at Pergamus, the mosaic pavement known as the 'asarotos oecos': from the fact that he there represented, in small squares of different colours, the remnants of a banquet lying upon the pavement, and other things which are usually swept away with the broom, they having all the appearance of being left there by accident.
 There is a dove also, greatly admired, in the act of drinking, and throwing the shadow of its head upon the water; while other birds are to be seen sunning and pluming themselves, on the margin of a drinking-bowl."

-Although none of the works of Sosos have yet been identified, Roman imitations of his asarotos oikos, usually known as "the unswept room", still exist.
+Although none of the works of Sosos have yet been identified, Roman imitations of his "asarotos oikos" (unswept house; literally, The house that has no sweeping), usually known as "the unswept room", still exist.